Flood management: Climate change adaptation

+Structural methods

 Some methods of flood control have been practiced since ancient times.
 These methods include planting vegetation to retain extra water, terracing hillsides to slow flow downhill, and the construction of floodways (man-made channels to divert floodwater).
 Other techniques include the construction of levees, lakes, dams, reservoirs, retention ponds to hold extra water during times of flooding.

-Coastal management

 Dams

 Many dams and their associated reservoirs are designed completely or partially to aid in flood protection and control.
 Many large dams have flood-control reservations in which the level of a reservoir must be kept below a certain elevation before the onset of the rainy/summer melt season to allow a certain amount of space in which floodwaters can fill.
 Other beneficial uses of dam created reservoirs include hydroelectric power generation, water conservation, and recreation.
 Reservoir and dam construction and design is based upon standards, typically set out by the government.
 In the United States, dam and reservoir design is regulated by the US Army Corps of Engineers (USACE).
 Design of a dam and reservoir follows guidelines set by the USACE and covers topics such as design flow rates in consideration to meteorological, topographic, streamflow, and soil data for the watershed above the structure.

 The term dry dam refers to a dam that serves purely for flood control without any conservation storage (e.g. Mount Morris Dam, Seven Oaks Dam).